jayakumarravi1991/react-practice-project-2025/vite-project/README.md

 - Benefits:  You can dynamically add or update properties without hardcoding the property names.
 It's easier to manage and update objects, especially in complex applications.This approach is particularly useful in scenarios like form handling, where you need to update state dynamically based on user input.
 11. parseInt ?
 - Using this we can convert string to number. ``` parseInt(ageValue) ```; The second parameter in parseInt is radix parameter that specifies the number system to use ``` 2 = binary, 8 = octal, 10 = decimal, 16 = hexadecimal ```.
 If radix is omitted, JavaScript assumes radix 10.
 If the first character cannot be converted, NaN is returned.
+- Also we can use Plus symbol infront of string variable to convert the string to number.